What Is a Blast Freezer?

 - Blast Freezing can benefit chefs as they enable the storage of large quantities of produce, which is ideal for preserving batches of leftovers and reducing food wastage.

-Blast Freezer, the CPR100, form Froilabo, performs a fast, homogenous and reproducible temperature drop that is suitable for a wide range of applications.
+The blast freezer for sale at Froilabo, the CPR100, performs a fast, homogenous and reproducible temperature drop that is suitable for a wide range of applications.

 The CPR100 is available in a single volume, 100L, and is suitable for the fast freezing of a variety of food and medical products used within a laboratory.
 It has the capacity to freeze 100 bags of 280mL and the different versions available (water condenser, remote air condenser, remote cooling unit) allow adaptation to installation premises as well as usage constraints.

-Froilabo’s Blast Freezer guarantees a fast temperature drop with a change in temperature of -11°C in 60 minutes and -30°C in less than 90 minutes.
+Froilabo’s Flash Freezer guarantees a fast temperature drop with a change in temperature of -11°C in 60 minutes and -30°C in less than 90 minutes.

 The product has an intuitive interface with a coloured touch screen installed on the door.
 This screen allows the user to manage the CRP programming as well as the visualisation of the temperatures, the time taken and the current freezing cycle.